 One of Ecojustice’s first cases would illustrate the crucial role we have come to play.
 Representing the “Friends of the Oldman River,” a grassroots group in Alberta fighting to protect this historic waterway, Ecojustice lawyers fought a proposed mega-dam.
 In a case that eventually went to the Supreme Court of Canada, we helped force the federal government to live up to its responsibilities to properly assess the harm that large industrial projects cause our environment.
 And we brought environmental awareness to Canada’s highest court.
 In a groundbreaking decision that opened with an acknowledgment that “the protection of the environment has become one of the major challenges of our time,” the case established the precedent requiring environmental assessment for most major development projects across Canada.

 Ecojustice has gone on to win countless precedent-setting cases on behalf of First Nations, landowners, grassroots community coalitions, municipalities, and environmental organizations of all sizes.
-In 1996, Ecojustice opened a second office in Toronto, followed by a third in Ottawa, and, most recently, a Calgary office.
+In 1996, Ecojustice opened a second office in Toronto, followed by office locations in Ottawa, Calgary, and most recently, Halifax.